Introduction

 Immediate Management

 Patients with cholangitis may present with sepsis, so should be managed promptly, appropriately and often in a higher level of care.
-Ensure IV access is gained with sufficient fluid resuscitation, routine bloods, and blood cultures taken early, with broad spectrum IV antibiotic therapy instigated (e.g. co-amoxiclav + metronidazole), as per local guidelines.
+Ensure intravenous access is gained with sufficient fluid resuscitation, routine bloods, and blood cultures taken early, with broad spectrum intravenous antibiotic therapy instigated (e.g. co-amoxiclav + metronidazole), as per local guidelines.

 Definitive Management